 I pay tribute to the hon.
 Gentleman for raising that tragic case, and I am happy to sit down with him and, indeed, the family to talk through the details.
 The way that we learn the lessons of every serious further offence—this happens in about 0.1% of the cases that we supervise under probation—is to conduct a comprehensive SFO review, and those lessons may be about IT, training, support or how a probation manager raises a matter with a senior probation officer.
 We are happy to sit down with the hon.
 Gentleman and the family to learn the lessons from that case and ensure that it does not happen again.

 I thank the Minister for his responses.
 Some 69% of females in the judicial system have mental health problems, so how will the current probationary regulations take that disturbing figure into consideration and address it in the privatised probation system?

 I am pleased to have my right hon.
 Friend the Secretary of State for Health and Social Care alongside me on the Treasury Bench at this point, because the question of addressing mental health needs goes to the core of the kind of collaboration that we have with the national health service.
 In the end, our offenders are among the biggest public health risks in the country.
 Their average life expectancy is 50; their suicide rate is seven times the national average; and as the hon.
-Gentleman says, their addiction and mental health rates are far higher than those of anyone else.
+Gentleman says, their addiction and mental health condition rates are far higher than those of anyone else.
 We are working closely with the Secretary of State for Health and Social Care, because getting things right will be good for society and for individuals and, ultimately, will protect the public.